aradhanayada/Assignment-2-solution/README.md

 # Assignment-2-solution
-This is solution od assignment 2 of pw
+This is solution of assignment 2 of pw